 Hyperpigmentation is a term used to describe skin that appears darker.
 It can cover large areas, occur in small patches, or affect the entire body.
 While hyperpigmentation is not usually harmful to your health, it can be a symptom of another health condition.

 There are a number of different types of hyperpigmentation, the most common including:

-- Post-inflammatory Pigmentation: This type of hyperpigmentation is caused by an injury or inflammation to the skin.
+Post-inflammatory Pigmentation: This type of hyperpigmentation is caused by an injury or inflammation of the skin.
 A common example of this is acne.

 In order to best diagnose and treat hyperpigmentation, a physical exam at our office is needed.
 There are a number of treatment options available, with some of the most common including:

 Some cases of hyperpigmentation can be treated with prescription medications that usually contain hydroquinone, which lightens the skin.
 However, prolonged use of topical hydroquinone can cause darkening of the skin, so it is important to follow your dermatologist’s specific instructions regarding how to properly use this medication.
 Topical retinoids may also be used to lighten dark spots.

 Home Care Options for Hyperpigmentation Taking certain precautions at home may also help to improve your hyperpigmentation.
 This includes using sunscreen daily that is at least an SPF of 30-50 with broad spectrum coverage.
 Also, be sure to cover your skin if you are spending time outdoors during peak hours of the sun, between 10 am and 4 pm.

 All our patients start with a thorough consultation.
 During your visit we will discuss your objectives and concerns.
 Our team of professionals will complete an assessment and make recommendations that support your health and well-being.
 If you are deemed a good candidate, we will be able to book your treatment.